 In the election of directors, you may vote "FOR" all of the nominees, you may "WITHHOLD AUTHORITY FOR ALL" the nominees or you may vote "FOR" all except one or more of the nominees.
 For the other proposals, you may vote "FOR," "AGAINST," or "ABSTAIN."
 If you "ABSTAIN," it has the same effect as a vote "AGAINST."
-If you sign your proxy card or broker voting instruction card with no further instructions, your shares will be voted in accordance with the recommendations of the Board.
+If you hold your shares directly as the stockholder of record and you sign your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the Board.
 The inspector of elections will tabulate the votes.
+If you hold your shares beneficially in street name and you sign your broker instruction card with no further instructions, under the rules of various securities exchanges, your nominee generally may vote on routine matter, but cannot vote on non-routine matters.
+The election of our directors is considered a non-routine matter.
+Therefore, if you hold your shares beneficially in street name, it is critical that you give instructions on how to cast your vote if want it to count in the director election.
+If you do not instruct your bank, brokerage firm or other nominee how to vote in the election of directors, no vote will be cast on your behalf.